How advisors can gain a competitive edge

-When it comes to client engagement, advisors do a great job of managing the core discussions with their clients around wealth management, but in several different presentations the point was made that there are lots of other conversations that advisors could be having with their clients.
+When it comes to client engagement, advisors do a great job of managing the core discussions with their clients around wealth management, but there are lots of other conversations that advisors could be having with their clients.

 The importance of engaging customers in discussions about other financial issues that can significantly impact a client, family and business—like, long-term care, succession planning, and pro-active tax discussions for example.